wnfs-wg/rs-wnfs/wnfs-unixfs-file/README.md

 ##

 This Rust crate provides an implementation of UnixFs files.
-WNFS uses the UnixFs file encoding purely to chunk big byte arrays into multiple blocks and produce a single CID for them to link to from WNFS sttuctures.
+WNFS uses the UnixFs file encoding purely to chunk big byte arrays into multiple blocks and produce a single CID for them to link to from WNFS structures.

 This crate is a fork from beetle (previously "iroh")'s [iroh-unixfs crate](https://github.com/n0-computer/beetle/tree/3e137cb2bc18e1d458c3f72d5e817b03d9537d5d/iroh-unixfs).